 The creditworthiness of the counterparties on the City's Cash lending list is carefully monitored.
 The lending list is reviewed on a regular basis using advice from credit rating agencies and in-house judgements based partially on credit default swap rates.
 Security of the investments is the prime criteria when selecting investments with liquidity and yield being secondary and tertiary considerations.
-The lending limits attributable to HSBC, Barclays, Goldman Sachs International Bank, Royal Bank of Scotland and Santander UK were maintained at maximum lending limits of £100m each during 2020/21, and Lloyds Bank was fixed at £150m (Lloyds being the City of London Corporation's banker).
-The lending limit for the Nationwide Building Society was maintained at £120m.
+The lending limits attributable to HSBC, Barclays, Goldman Sachs International Bank, National Westminster Bank/Royal Bank of Scotland and Santander UK were maintained at maximum lending limits of £100m each during 2021/22, and Lloyds Bank was fixed at £150m (Lloyds being the City of London Corporation's banker).
+The lending limit for the Nationwide Building Society is £100m.
 The maximum duration for such loans is fixed at three years.
 The lending limits for the Yorkshire, Coventry, Skipton and Leeds Building Societies were maintained at £20m each and the duration for such loans is fixed at 1 year.
 The list also contains twelve foreign banks with individual limits of £100m with a maximum loan duration of three years.
-The included foreign banks are Australia and New Zealand Banking Group, National Australia Bank, Bank of Montreal, Royal Bank of Canada, Toronto-Dominion Bank, Landesbank Hessen-Thueringen Girozentrale, Cooperative Rabobank, DBS Bank, United Overseas Bank, Skandinaviska Enskilda Banken, Swedbank, and Svenska Handelsbanken.
-The lending list also includes five highly rated money market funds (Aberdeen Sterling Liquidity Fund, CCLA, Deutsche Liquidity Fund, Federated Liquidity Fund, and Invesco); three highly rated Ultra-Short Dated Bond Funds (Federated Sterling Cash Plus Fund, Aberdeen Standard Investments Short Duration Managed Liquidity Fund and Payden Sterling Reserve Fund); and two Short Dated Bond Funds (Legal & General Short Dated Sterling Corporate Bond Index Fund and Royal London Investment Grade Short Dated Credit Fund).
+The included foreign banks are Australia and New Zealand Banking Group, National Australia Bank, Bank of Montreal, Royal Bank of Canada, Toronto-Dominion Bank, Helaba Bank (formerly Landesbank Hessen-Thueringen Girozentrale), Cooperatieve Rabobank, DBS

+Bank, United Overseas Bank, Skandinaviska Enskilda Banken, Swedbank, and Svenska Handelsbanken.
+The lending list also includes five highly rated money market funds (Aberdeen Sterling Liquidity Class L1 Fund, CCLA, Deutsche Liquidity Fund, Federated Hermes Liquidity Fund, and Invesco); three highly rated Ultra-Short Dated Bond Funds (Federated Hermes Sterling Liquidity Class L3 Plus Fund, Aberdeen GBP Liquidity Class L3 Fund and Payden Sterling Reserve Fund); and two Short Dated Bond Funds (Legal & General Short Dated Sterling Corporate Bond Index Fund and Royal London Investment Grade Short Dated Credit Fund).
 The City Corporation will also lend to other UK local authorities with a limit of £25m to any individual authority.

 The maximum exposure of City's Cash to credit risk in relation to its investments in banks, building societies, local authorities and money market funds cannot be assessed generally, as the risk of any institution failing to make interest payments or failing to repay the principal amount borrowed would be specific to each individual institution.
 No credit limits were exceeded during the reporting period and City's Cash does not expect any losses from non-performance by any counterparty in relation to outstanding deposits.
-As at 31 March 2021, City's Cash had £14.7m in money market funds and short-term cash investments with a maturity of less than 365 days (31 March 2020: £133.5m).
+As at 31 March 2022, City's Cash had £185.1m in money market funds and short-term cash investments with a maturity of less than 365 days (31 March 2021: £14.7m).

-Ageing of debts covered by the Bad Debt Provision 31 March 2021 £m 31 March 2020 £m
+Ageing of debts covered by the Bad Debt Provision 31 March 2022 £m 31 March 2021 £m

-Less than three months 1.5 1.6
+Less than three months 1.1 1.5

-Three to six months 3.0 0.2
+Three to six months 0.7 3.0

-Six months to one year 3.2 0.3
+Six months to one year 1.4 3.2

-More than a year 0.9 0.2
+More than a year 2.1 0.9

-Total 8.6 2.3
+Total 5.3 8.6